fdac25/news/README.md

  - Cloud computing

 # Class on Sep 16: no remote participation
+ - [Class project participation](https://github.com/fdac25/FinalProjectPitches/blob/main/p2gn.md) Only 66 students are listed.
+Need to know projects for the remaining students.
  - Presenting MP1 results by the representatives of each group for the entire class
    - the presentations will go in group order: 5m max!